 Innovative Engineering Inc. was retained by the Emory Healthcare System to perform a condition assessment of the summit parking structure.
 The summit parking structure is located on the Emory University Hospital Midtown Campus.
 The objective of the assessment was to establish the existing condition of the parking structure to develop repair and maintenance recommendations that fit within the operational and budgeting constraints of the Emory Healthcare System.

 Restoration of an existing 4-story, 779 space parking structure.
 The intent was to identify and repair all current and future signs of deterioration to restore the parking structure to like-new condition that would last another 30 years.
 Innovative Engineering was selected as the prime restoration professional to conduct a comprehensive multi-discipline condition assessment, prepare repair construction documents, assist with bidding and award process and serve as resident engineer during construction.
-Innovative Engineering was able to identify and uncover deficiencies missed and/or underestimated by other consultants previously hired by the hospital.
+IEI was able to identify and uncover deficiencies missed and/or underestimated by other consultants previously hired by the hospital.
 The $3.3M project is in the final stage of construction and is on time and within budget.

 Continental United States